-The 29 Most NSFW Celebrity Wardrobe Malfunctions of All Time
+The 29 Most NSFW Celebrity Wardrobe Malfunctions

 Ah, the wardrobe malfunction.
 It seems like such a mainstay in modern pop culture that we can barely remember a time when it didn’t exist—and yet, prior to Janet Jackson’s 2004 Super Bowl performance alongside Justin Timberlake, the phrase didn’t even exist.

-A whopping 13 years after the mishap‚ which resulted in Janet’s entire right breast being exposed to hundreds of millions of people, we’re remembering the 29 most scandalous, NSFW celebrity wardrobe malfunctions of all time.
+The incident, which ended up with Janet’s entire right breast being exposed to hundreds of millions of people, was scandalous at the time.
+But these days, with paparazzi as prevalent as they are the wardrobe malfunction is relatively common.

+Ahead, check out 29 of the most NSFW celebrity wardrobe malfunctions in recent memory.

 On the 2017 Golden Globes red carpet, with a little issue—and, for once, this style problem can’t be blamed on a light breeze.